-As health insurance companies increasingly shift health care costs onto patients through high deductibles and coinsurance, more than one third of insured Americans report spending more in out-of-pocket costs than they could afford in the last month.
+As health insurance companies and their pharmacy benefit managers (PBMs) increasingly shift health care costs onto patients through high deductibles and coinsurance, more than one third of Americans with insurance report spending more in out-of-pocket costs than they could afford in the last month.

-Due to negotiations in the market, in 2021 the prices health plans paid for brand medicines increased by an average of just 1.0%, on average.
-And in 2020, more than half of every $1 spent on brand medicines went to payers, middlemen, providers and other stakeholders in 2020.
+Due to negotiations in the market, in 2021 the prices health plans paid for brand medicines increased by an average of just 1.0%.

 In fact, half of commercially insured patient spending on brand medicines is based on the undiscounted list price of a medicine rather than the negotiated net price health plans receive.
 And commercially insured patients with a deductible have seen their out-of-pocket costs for brand medicines increase 50% since 2014.

 Patient assistance programs offered by biopharmaceutical companies can provide a valuable source of support for many commercially insured patients to afford out-of-pocket costs associated with insurance coverage for their medicines.
-Health insurers and pharmacy benefit managers should not be allowed to limit how much assistance can help patients at the pharmacy.
+But health insurers and pharmacy benefit managers are using harmful tactics, like accumulator and maximizer programs, to deny patients the benefit of this assistance at the pharmacy.

 While health care providers like doctors and nurses are there for patients at pivotal moments, hospital administrators often take advantage of the system to pad their bottom lines at the expense of patients.
-In fact, hospitals are the largest share of health care spending in the United States and are a driver of higher cost sharing and premiums for patients across the country.
+In fact, hospitals are the largest share of health care spending in the United States and are a leading driver of higher costs and premiums for patients across the country.

 Three insurance company PBMs control 80% of the patients’ medicines, and they act like it.
-They use their market power to get tens of billions in rebates and discounts on medicine — rebates and discounts that should be going to patients.
+They use their market power to get tens of billions in rebates and discounts on medicine — savings that should be going to patients.
+In 2020, more than half of every $1 spent on brand medicines went to payers, middlemen, providers and other stakeholders.

 PBMs are putting their profits before your medicine.
 Learn more on how we can ensure these savings should be shared with patients.